Phrenzi/slate/source/includes/_management_boosters.md

 date | Y | date of booster
 booster_type | Y | should be 'check_in'
-start_time | Y | start time of booster, it's second to the begining of the day end_time | N | if finished_by is 'end_time', required. end_time date of booster, it's second to the begining of the day finished_by | Y | either 'end_time' or 'quantity' quantity | N | if finished_by is 'quantity', required. the maximum time for redemption. title | Y | Title of booster
+start_time | Y | start time of booster, it's second to the begining of the day end_time | N | if finished_by is 'end_time', required. end_time of booster, it's second to the begining of the day finished_by | Y | either 'end_time' or 'quantity' quantity | N | if finished_by is 'quantity', required. the maximum time for redemption. title | Y | Title of booster